 Eugenol oil is one of the active ingredients in sweet basil; one of the reasons why pesto smells so divine.

 If you've ever grown sweet basil, or used it in your cooking, you will know that the plant gives off the most fragrant scent.
 My bees absolutely adore the flowers too.
 It is the volatile oils like eugenol that gives sweet basil its unique scent; it is absolutely unmistakable.

 Herbs with eugenol oil are certainly my favourite, ahead even of parsley and rosemary.

 Shall we make sweet basil pesto?

 As soon as I've finished blending the pesto, I go right on and make our authentic hummus recipe.
-If you have chickpeas in the freezer it takes only another five minutes to make yet another healthy dish that will further liven up even the most boring green salad.
+If you have chickpeas in the freezer it takes only another five minutes to prepare yet another healthy dish that will further liven up even the most boring green salad.

-So, that's done.
+So that's done.
 Pesto is certainly one of our slow foods, made fast.
-Once you've got all the goodies at your right elbow, it only takes a couple of minutes to roast the pine nuts; whilst they are roasting, chop the basil, slosh in the olive oil and parmesan cheese.
+Once you have got all the goodies at your right elbow, it only takes a couple of minutes to roast the pine nuts; at the same time chop the basil, slosh in the olive oil and parmesan cheese.